cdktf/cdktf-provider-googlebeta/docs/googleMonitoringSlo.java.md

 - *Type:* java.lang.Number

 max value for the range (inclusive).
-If not given, will be set to "infinity", defining an open range ">= range.min".
+If not given, will be set to 0.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_monitoring_slo#max GoogleMonitoringSlo#max}